Vivek-04022001/documentation/docs/backend/upgrading/troubleshooting.md

 Before you go out and [ask for help](https://plone.org/support/how-to-ask-for-help), you should be able to describe your problem in such a way that others can reproduce it in their environment.

 -   Reduce the problem to the smallest possible domain.
--   Eliminate products and customizations that are not part of the problem.
+-   Eliminate products and customizations that aren't part of the problem.

 This makes it easier for others to reproduce the problem, and it increases your chances of meeting others with the same problem or even a solution.
 The more complex your story, the more likely that it's unique to your situation and impenetrable to others.